wisepythagoras/honeyshell/README.md

 Plans are being drafted on using WebAssembly in the future, but I won't get started soon as there are things that are misisng that will be needed.

-An plugin that defines a prompt and a command can be found in [this repository](https://github.com/wisepythagoras/system-example-plugin).
+A plugin that defines a prompt and a command can be found in [this repository](https://github.com/wisepythagoras/system-example-plugin).